robinmalik/PSPlex/README.md

 1. Install the module from the PowerShell Gallery: `Install-Module -Name PSPlex`.
 2. Run: `Get-PlexAuthenticationToken`.
 You will be prompted to enter your Plex account name and password.
+    * To inspect the code for this function, see: [Get-PlexAuthenticationToken.ps1](/PSPlex/Public/Get-PlexAuthenticationToken.ps1).
 3. Run: `Save-PlexConfiguration` and provide your Plex server name, the Plex hostname (or IP address), protocol and port.
     * Example 1: `Save-PlexConfiguration -PlexServer myserver -PlexServerHostname namaste.yourdomain.com -Protocol https -Port 32400`
     * Example 2: `Save-PlexConfiguration -PlexServer myserver -PlexServerHostname 86.123.105.18 -Protocol https -Port 32400`